 Sections D.9.1 and D.9.1.2 describe the environmental setting for the proposed ECO Substation Project.
-Because this alternative would only shift the proposed ECO Substation site 700 feet to the east, the setting would be the same as that described in Sections D.9.1 and D.9.1.2.
+Because this alternative would only shift the proposed ECO Substation site 700 feet to the east and change the access route to along the west and southern substation boundary, the setting would be the same as that described in Sections D.9.1 and D.9.1.2.